KnowledgeCaptureAndDiscovery/DISK-UI/docs/advanced-user-guide/steps/specify-workflow.md

 ![Workflow](../../figures/bikes/loi/method-workflow-empty.png "Select workflow")

 Next, you need to specify the values for the Workflow Inputs.
-To do that, click on one of the Workflow Inputs and select the LOI variable from the list of LOI variables displayed.
+To do that, click on one of the Workflow Inputs and select the Data Query or Hypothesis variable from the list displayed.

 !!! info
-        The LOI variables are obtained from the data query response and the question template.
+        The Data Query variables are obtained from the data query response and the question template.

 For example, we select the following options:

-- LOI variable `?WeatherSensor1` to pass as the value for the `?WeatherSensor1` Workflow Input.
+- Hypothesis variable`?WeatherSensor1` to pass as the value for the `?WeatherSensor1` Workflow Input.
-- LOI variable `?WeatherSensor2` to pass as the value for the `?WeatherSensor2` Workflow Input.
+- Hypothesis variable `?WeatherSensor2` to pass as the value for the `?WeatherSensor2` Workflow Input.
-- LOI variable `?WeatherSensor3` to pass as the value for the `?WeatherSensor3` Workflow Input.
+- Hypothesis variable `?WeatherSensor3` to pass as the value for the `?WeatherSensor3` Workflow Input.
-- LOI variable `?WeatherRecordCsvFile` to pass as the value for the `?WeatherCsvFile` Workflow Input.
-Also, we select the option called **Multiple** because the LOI variable `?url` can be a CSV file or multiple CSV files.
+- Data Query variable `?WeatherRecordCsvFile` to pass as the value for the `?WeatherCsvFile` Workflow Input.
+Also, we select the option called **Multiple** because the Data Query or Hypothesis variable `?url` can be a CSV file or multiple CSV files.

 ![Workflow](../../figures/bikes/loi/method-workflow-selected.png"Workflow Variables")